tuxford/chibios_hw848/readme.txt

 - OPT: Removed an unrequired initialization and made other small optimizations to the chThdCreate().
-- OPT: Improvements to the test framework, now a virtual timer is used instead of software loops into the benchmarks in order to have more stable results.
+- OPT: Improvements to the test framework, now a virtual timer is used instead of software loops into the bechmarks in order to have more stable results.
 - New benchmark added to the test suite.
 - Added the C++ wrapper entries to the documentation.
 - Fixed the documentation entry for the chThdCreate() API.